Snowflake Model Registry

 A model based on huggingface_pipeline.HuggingFacePipelineModel contains only configuration data; the model weights are downloaded from the Hugging Face Hub each time the model is used.

-The current best practice is to instead use transformers.Pipeline as shown in the example above.
-This downloads model weights to your local system and uploads the entire model to the warehouse.
-This results in a self-contained model that does not need internet access.
+Currently, the model registry supports only self-contained models that are ready to run without external network access configuration.
+Therefore, the best practice is to instead use transformers.Pipeline as shown in the example above.
+This downloads model weights to your local system, and log_model then uploads a self-contained model object that does not need internet access.

 The registry infers the signatures argument only if the pipeline contains one task from the following list: